 Just a perfectly acted scene.
 Unrepentant fiend Tuco confronts his priest brother and then reveals his vulnerable side for the first time after spending the movie as bastard number one.
-And all the while, Clint Eastwood just listens to his bluster about brotherhood and bowls of soup with patient yet skeptical understanding before offering Tuco a cigar.
+And all the while, Clint Eastwood just listens to his bluster about brotherhood and bowls of soup with a patient yet skeptical understanding.
 I dare you to find a better acted moment than the one where a vulnerable Tuco forces his swagger back to the surface while chomping on a cigar while that infamous music swells.
 Maybe the most underrated cool moment in movie history.

 Who doesn’t love a good movie montage?
 In two and a half glorious minutes Bill Murray and company confirm their status as the coolest dudes in New York, all while Ray Parker, Jr.’s famous theme song plays over the action.
 Oh, and Dan Aykroyd gets blown by a ghost.

 34. The Diner Scene – Pulp Fiction

 Samuel L. Jackson confirms that he is the coolest man alive in this scene.
 Again, this is one of those scenes where just too many cool things are happening to discuss here.
 Just watch and be amazed by the sheer coolness of it all.